AsiaSzych/IU_Voice_Assistants/README.md

 4. Run `python -m spacy download en_core_web_md` in order to download entity recognition model required for the chatbot.
 5. Run `docker compose up` in the main project directory
 6. Run `python va_main.py` in the main project directory in separate terminal window.

+### Windows usage
+Currently the project was not testes on the Windows environment, due to not having access to such operating system at the moment.
+However, from my research it seems that the steps should be similar.
+The only change is in steop **2** - there is no need for running *setup.sh* file.
+Insted interested user should make sure to have [ffmpeg library installed](https://ffmpeg.org/download.html#build-windows)

 ### Docker compose
 Docker componse creates the environment for rasa chatbot.
 It consists of 4 services: